mbobby22/mbobby22.github.io/_posts/2017-08-01-code-review-best-practices.markdown

 title:  "Code review best practices"
 date:   2017-08-01 17:00:00 +0200
 categories: coding review best practices
+excerpt: "Here is a list of topics to follow when performing code review."
 ---

+Can I understand what the code does by reading it?

 Does the code follow `SOLID` principles, `Domain Driven Design` and/or other `design paradigms` the team favours?

-Can I understand what the code does by reading it?

 If there are automated tests to ensure correctness of the code, do the tests really test that the code meets the agreed requirements?